-This narrative report has five parts or sections.
+This narrative report has six parts or sections.
 In Part I, the reliability of the protocol is examined.
 In Part II, the protocol is classified with respect to type and level.
 In Part III, an analysis is presented of the individual's scores on the 20 folk concept scales.
 In Part IV, seven special purpose scales are described.
 In Part V, an estimate based on the CPI instrument is given of the way in which a benevolent and knowledgeable observer would describe this person on the 100 items in the California Q-set (Block, 1961).
+In Part VI, interpretive hypotheses derived from configurations or combinations of two or more scales are presented.